mohammadmaleh/cards-and-transactions/README.md

 ### Amount Formatting & Display

-- formatLocalizedAmount() uses Intl.NumberFormat('de-DE', { currency: 'EUR', signDisplay: 'exceptZero' }), it can be dynamic in the future depending on the users settings
+- formatLocalizedAmount() uses Intl.NumberFormat('de-DE', { currency: 'EUR', signDisplay: 'exceptZero' }), it can be dynamic in the future depending on the user's settings
 - Sign inversion in display layer: expenses show negative, refunds positive

 ### Advanced Filter Modes

-- Supports absolute and +/- prefixes: "100" will show both negative and positve ammounts, "+100" filters credits only, "-100" filters expenses only
+- Supports absolute and +/- prefixes: "100" will show both negative and positive amounts, "+100" filters credits only, "-100" filters expenses only

 ### Accessibility (WCAG 2.1 AA+)